1. Does the University have jurisdiction over off-campus incidents?

 9. Does a student who has been charged with a violation need an attorney?

-10. If I was unaware of the community standards, will I still be held accountable?
+10. If I was unaware of the Student Code of Conduct, will I still be held accountable?

 11. What is the "standard of proof" in the student conduct process?